unicef-drp/GeoSight-OS-Documentation/src/user/manual/home.md

 ![Home page](img/geosight-home-page.png)

 GeoSight is an open-source web geospatial data platform developed by UNICEF for easy data visualization and analysis.
-It is specifically designed to simplify the creation of online maps for visualizing multiple indicators at a subnational level to support evidence-based decision-making for better results for children.
+It is specifically designed to simplify the creation of online maps for visualizing multiple indicators at a sub-national level to support evidence-based decision-making for better results for children.
 This data is displayed utilizing reference boundaries pulled dynamically from GeoRepo.

 The home page is your first destination when opening GeoSight.
-It contains 1️⃣ a banner, 2️⃣ a list of projects (either owned by you or shared with you) and 3️⃣ Admin/User menu.
+It contains 1️. a banner, 2️. a list of projects (either owned by you or shared with you) and, 3️.
+Admin/User menu.

 ## The Project Gallery

-A project is a collection of indicators, context layers, widgets and filters.
-These components allow you to understand the operational conditions for a given areas.
+A project is a collection of indicators, context layers, widgets, and filters.
+These components allow you to understand the operational conditions for a given area.
 The projects you have access to may vary depending on whether you are logged in (see 3 below) or not.

 Here, you can find any projects you have access to, as well as publicly available resources including the EMOPS Dashboard and CCRI-DRM results.